singe/yellow/README.md

 # yellow - just add blue

-A simple binary wrapper that will trigger a [canarytoken](https://canarytokens.org/") when a binary is executed.
+Simple binary modifications that will trigger a [canarytoken](https://canarytokens.org/") when a binary is executed.

-Ideal for boobytrapping production systems.
+Ideal for boobytrapping production systems against attackers.

-Currently there are two methods, yellow is a targetted approach with a binary that will trigger the token then execute the real binary based on a file extension of your choosing. libyellow is a cross-system notification and will transparently trigger a canarytoken for any binary name you specify when it's injected via LD_PRELOAD.
+Currently there are three methods:

+* yellow is a targetted approach with a binary that will trigger the token then execute the real binary based on a file extension of your choosing.
+* libyellow is a cross-system notification and will transparently trigger a canarytoken for any binary name you specify when it's injected via LD_PRELOAD
+* ldsoyellow is a fully functional glibc linker (ld.so) that will trigger a canarytoken for any binary that uses it

 ## Pre-work